caoruicn1/My-Notes/Notes/Equity_Market.md

         - Buy limit: below current price
         - Sell limit: above current price
     3. Stop orders (Executed only when across)
-        - Buy stop: above current price(to try break)
+        - Stop buy: above current price(to try break)
-        - Sell stop: below current price(to protect profit)
+        - Stop sell: below current price(to protect profit)
     4. Trailing stop orders
         - a special kind of stop orders
         - sets the stop price at a fixed amount(% or \$)